 By creating a team on Microsoft Teams, you are also creating an Office 365 Group.
-The Teams will act as a central of notifications for the IT or support teams and the Office 365 Group will allow to attach the other Microsoft 365 services that we will see below.
+The Teams will act as a central of notifications for the IT or support teams and the Office 365 Group will allow attaching the other Microsoft 365 services that we will see below.

-First step, if you do not already have a private Teams dedicated to receive the notifications and the other configurations below, it is highly recommended that you create a new one from scratch:
+The first step, if you do not already have a private Teams dedicated to receiving the notifications and the other configurations below, it is highly recommended that you create a new one from scratch:

 During the creating procedure, give a temporary name of the team like